Miguel-ASM/openwebui-config/README.md

 cp .env .env.sample
 ```

-edit `HOST_PORT` to the port from which you want to access the ui.
+edit `CUSTOM_SUBDOMAIN` in your .env file to the value you want.
 Start the service

 ```bash
 docker compose up -d
 ```

+To access the UI, go to `http://<CUSTOM_SUBDOMAIN>.localhost` in your browser.

 ## Stop the app